joshivaibhav/BerzerkGameBot/README.md

 ####
 The posts are fetched using Reddit's PRAW API.

-# Classifiers :
+# Classifiers

   * Naive Bayes
   * SVM
   * Random Forest
   * Logistic
-# Neural Networks :
+# Neural Networks
   * LSTM (Long Short-Term Memory)

 # Report and Analysis
+  * We compare accuracies and generate ROC Curves and Error curves for a deeper analysis
-  * Feel free to dive into the Report pdf for the detailed and comprehensive analysis
+  * Feel free to dive into the Report pdf for more details.